cdaconta/FSND/projects/02_trivia_api/starter/README.md

 Authors
 Christian Daconta authored the __init__.py file and the unit test file called testUnit.py.
-All other project files, including the models and frontend, were created by Udacity as a project template for the Full Stack Web Developer Nanodegree.
+All the other project files were created by Udacity as a project template for the Full Stack Web Developer Nanodegree.